 Joanna Woodnutt (MRCVS) estimates the average cat owner will spend about $20 per month on essential healthcare.
 This figure accounts for vaccines, flea treatment, ticks & worming, and treatment for the occasional illness or accident.

-Of course, medical care for cats can be a lot more extensive.
+Of course, medical care for cats can be a lot more thorough.
 Cat parents who can afford to spend more will often want to include other things like yearly or quarterly checkups (which are crucial for early detection of CKD), oral cleaning, treatment of gingivitis & periodontal disease, annual blood and urine tests.
 Some people also opt for a pet insurance policy.
 According to Joanna, these would roughly add up to about $60 per month.

 - Min. cost: $20 per month